dshanske/syndication-links/readme.txt

-=== Communication and Syndication Links ==
+=== Syndication Links ==
 Contributors: dshanske
 Tags: syndication, indieweb, indiewebcamp, POSSE Requires at least: 4.1
 Tested up to: 4.1
-Stable tag: 0.5
+Stable tag: 0.5.0
 License: GPLv2 or later

-Allows you to link to copies of your post elsewhere.
-Also offers support for linking to your presence on other sites and methods of communication.
+Simple way to link to copies of your post elsewhere.

 == Description ==